jyotirmoybaishya96/Ommix-Website/README.md

     ```

 3.  **Set up environment variables:**
-    You'll need a Google AI API key to use the Genkit features.
+    Create a `.env` file by copying the example file:
     ```bash
-    # Create a .env file in the root of the project
     cp .env.example .env
     ```
-    Then, add your API key to the `.env` file:
+    Then, open the `.env` file and add your Google AI API key:
     ```env
+    # The port for the development server
+    PORT=9002

+    # Your Google AI API Key for Genkit features
     GOOGLE_API_KEY=your_google_ai_api_key_here
     ```